klnavaneet/klnavaneet.github.io/_publications/11-nola.md

 ---
-title: 'NOLA: Networks as Linear Combination of Low Rank Random Basis'
+title: 'NOLA: Compressing LoRA using Linear Combination of Random Basis'
 collection: publications
 teaser: publications/11-nola
 excerpt: 'NOLA is a novel method for parameter-efficient fine-tuning of LLMs and